sianteesdale/sianteesdale.github.io/index.md

 - Collecting data and analysis in field

-This resulted in me achieving a **First** class degree I am a student at
+This resulted in me achieving a **First** class degree

+For more information about my third year dissertation project, go to my [dissertation page](dissertation.md).

+I am a student at

 , where I am doing an integrated master/PhD course in Data Analytics and Society.